-Lake Toba, the crater of a supervolcano in Northern
+Lake Toba is in the crater of a supervolcano in Northern Sumatra, Indonesia

 Supervolcano eruptions and mega calderas are produced by only a few volcanoes.
 These volcanoes are found worldwide and cover huge areas with lava and volcanic ash.